 – When a bus is stopped and children are getting on or off (red light and stop sign extended), traffic must come to a complete stop in both directions.

 – Be extra cautious in residential neighborhoods and school zones.
 Avoid speeding and distracted driving at all costs.

 – Do not block crosswalks, as that forces pedestrians to walk outside of the crosswalk, and can put them in danger.

 – Pay attention to signs and signals for school zones and pedestrian crossings.

 – Remember that the responsibility is on you the driver, as children can be unpredictable.

-As auto accident attorneys in the state of Virginia, we have seen our fair share of accidents involving children and they are always incredibly sad.
-Please exercise caution on the roadways, and understand the risks of distracted driving 0 especially in school zones and residential neighborhoods.
+As Car Accident Attorneys, we have seen our fair share of accidents involving children and they are always incredibly sad.
+Please exercise caution on the roadways, and understand the risks of distracted driving especially in school zones and residential neighborhoods.